ossf/glossary/content/en/contributor-ladder/_index.md

 **Editors**: Editors proofread terms and ensure they are explained in simple language according to the Style Guide.
 If a term is heavily edited, the editor must request a technical approver to review it again to ensure the meaning wasn't altered.

-### Localization Approvers

-The Glossary also has localization approvers.
-These are approvers for one of the localization teams (teams translating the glossary).
-Localization approvers are only permitted to perform approver duties for their own team and have the ability to merge PRs to their dedicated development branch.
-Any localization approver can also become an approver for the English Glossary if they meet the requirements.

 ### Becoming an Approver

 Approver candidates should have a proven track record of submitting high-quality PRs and helping others get their PRs in a mergeable state.
-If their timezone permits, they should also regularly attend the [Glossary Working Group meetings](https://www.cncf.io/calendar/).

 To become an approver, start by expressing interest to existing maintainers.
 Existing maintainers will then ask you to demonstrate the qualifications above by contributing PRs, doing reviews, and doing other such tasks under their guidance.